HIV/AIDS: Media portrayal

 One of the first high-profile cases of AIDS was the American gay actor Rock Hudson.
 He had been diagnosed during 1984, announced that he had had the virus on July 25, 1985, and died a few months later on October 2, 1985.
 Another notable British casualty of AIDS that year was Nicholas Eden, a gay politician and son of former prime minister Anthony Eden.
 On November 24, 1991, British rock star Freddie Mercury died from an AIDS-related illness, having revealed the diagnosis only on the previous day.

 One of the first high-profile heterosexual cases of the virus was American tennis player Arthur Ashe.
 He was diagnosed as HIV-positive on August 31, 1988, having contracted the virus from blood transfusions during heart surgery earlier in the 1980s.
 Further tests within 24 hours of the initial diagnosis revealed that Ashe had AIDS, but he did not tell the public about his diagnosis until April 1992.
 He died as a result on February 6, 1993, aged 49.

 Therese Frare's photograph of gay activist David Kirby, as he lay dying from AIDS while surrounded by family, was taken in April 1990.
 Life magazine said the photo became the one image "most powerfully identified with the HIV/AIDS epidemic."
 The photo was displayed in Life, was the winner of the World Press Photo, and acquired worldwide notoriety after being used in a United Colors of Benetton advertising campaign in 1992.

 Many famous artists and AIDS activists such as Larry Kramer, Diamanda Galás and Rosa von Praunheim campaign for AIDS education and the rights of those affected.
 These artists worked with various media formats.

 Criminal transmission

-Criminal transmission of HIV is the intentional or reckless infection of a person with the human immunodeficiency virus (HIV).
-Some countries or jurisdictions, including some areas of the United States, have laws that criminalize HIV transmission or exposure.
+Criminal transmission of HIV is the intentional or reckless infection of a person with HIV, and a specific type of crime in some jurisdictions.
 Others may charge the accused under laws enacted before the HIV pandemic.

 In 1996, Ugandan-born Canadian Johnson Aziga was diagnosed with HIV; he subsequently had unprotected sex with eleven women without disclosing his diagnosis.
-By 2003, seven had contracted HIV; two died from complications related to AIDS.
+By 2003, seven had contracted HIV, including two who died from AIDS-related complications.
 Aziga was convicted of first-degree murder and sentenced to life imprisonment.